jotafarias13/ohsu-glucose/README.md

 pip install -r requirements.txt
 ```

+Either way, the python version used should be `3.13`.

 # Data

 The data concerning virtual patient populations is located in directory `population`.
 The file `population_train.json` contains the patient's parameters, meals and exercises for all 10 subjects in the training population.
 The file `population_test.json` contains the patient's parameters, meals and exercises for all 5 subjects in the validation population.